publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schII/stA/m__us_usc_t29_s1202.md

     (e) __Consultative requirements respecting promulgation of proposed or final regulations__

-        The Secretary of the Treasury shall consult with the Pension Benefit Guaranty Corporation with respect to any proposed or final regulation authorized by subpart C of part I of subchapter D of chapter 1 of title 26, or by sections 1421 through 1426 of this title, before publishing any such proposed or final regulation.
+        The Secretary of the Treasury shall consult with the Pension Benefit Guaranty Corporation with respect to any proposed or final regulation authorized by subpart C of part I of subchapter D of chapter 1 of title 26, or by sections 1421 through 1426  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of this title, before publishing any such proposed or final regulation.

 ([Pub.
 L. 93–406, title III, § 3002][/us/pl/93/406/s3002], Sept.
 2, 1974, [88 Stat.
 996][/us/stat/88/996]; [Pub.
 L. 96–364, title IV, § 402(b)(3)][/us/pl/96/364/s402/b/3], Sept.
 26, 1980, [94 Stat.
 1299][/us/stat/94/1299]; [Pub.
 L. 101–239, title VII, § 7891(a)(1)][/us/pl/101/239/s7891/a/1], Dec.
 19, 1989, [103 Stat.
 2445][/us/stat/103/2445].)